 This article is based on concepts from The Photographer’s Creativity Catalog if you want to dig deeper for further training.
-It is currently over 82% off leading up to Black Friday if you use the discount coupon photoholiday20 at checkout.
+It is currently over 82% off if you use the discount coupon picturecorrect at checkout.

 Creative burnout happens to everyone.
 If you’re feeling like your photo efforts are getting repetitive, I invite you to strap on your creativity cap and climb onto the playground of mixed media photography.